thegenemyers/FASTK/README.md

 for the id of the last profile.
 The index of the first read is 1 (not 0).

-If the -1 option is set then Histex output the histogram in .prf 1-code file.
+If the -1 option is set then Profex outputs the profiels into a .prf 1-code file.
-This option supercedes the -A option.
 [1-code](https://www.github.com/thegenemyers/ONEcode)
 is a powerful self-describing, simple to use, data system with built in compression.
 A .prf file contains a P line for each profile requested, which consists of an integer list